Last updated: April 24, 2026

 Overview

-AECCS (Automated Cookie Consent Compliance Scanner) is a passive, research-grounded browser extension that analyzes the GDPR cookie-consent compliance of the website you are currently viewing — entirely within your browser.
+AECCS (Automated Cookie Consent Compliance Scanner) is a local, user-initiated, research-grounded browser extension that analyzes the GDPR cookie-consent compliance of the website you are currently viewing — entirely within your browser.

 The short version: AECCS does not collect, sell, store, or transmit personal data.
-All analysis happens locally in your browser and is discarded when you close the popup.
+Page analysis stays local in your browser, and the only persistent item is an optional browsing-setup preference you can choose to save locally in the extension.

 Data Processing

-When you click the extension icon, AECCS performs a one-time, on-demand analysis of the current page.
+When you click the extension icon, AECCS performs a local, user-initiated audit of the current page.
+If a visible consent banner is present, AECCS may keep a short-lived, in-memory watch on the tracked consent controls for that banner so it can compare the page state before and after your consent choice.
 The table below describes every category of data the extension accesses and how it is handled.

 Permissions